 I believe that drawing models really helps young learners (and all learners in general), and it easily explains complex issues.

-I always struggled with explaining the unusual spring frost we have to children, but after the scientific model, it looks very logical, easy, and connected.
+When it comes to spring frost in Serbia, I have always struggled explaining it to children, but after the scientific model, it looks very logical, easy, and connected.
 I played with the design and I made it messy on purpose, I just loved the combination of writing and adding photos to make a collage.

 Describe the local phenomenon related to climate change that you chose.
 Is it an effect or is it a cause?